 [Section 62 amended by No. 84 of 2004 s.
 82; No. 58 of 2010 s.
 98.]

-63. Agents etc. to supply copies of signed documents
+63. Agents etc. to supply signatories of documents with copies

 Where a person signs any offer, acceptance, or contract, or any document purporting to be an offer, acceptance, or contract relating to any transaction that has been negotiated, or that is the subject of negotiation, wholly or in part by an agent, a developer, or a sales representative, in the course of his business or employment as such, the agent, developer, or sales representative, as the case may be, shall forthwith supply the person who has signed the offer, acceptance, contract, or document, with a true copy thereof (the onus of proof of which is upon the person obtaining the signature).